 Find all creation guidelines and submission info below.

-We are a free, non-competitive weekly film festival open to anyone with time on their hands and an itch to create something during all this mess.
+We are a free, non-competitive weekly film festival open to anyone with time on their hands and an itch to create something during the Covid-19 pandemic.

 All films must be created in a week, shot on a phone, 1 - 5 minutes long, and use the prompt all without leaving the filmmaker's shelter-in-place location.